viveknamaye/ml_notes/README.md

 Misconceptions cleared till now:

 - Gradient descent will always reach the global minima for convex functions like linear and logistic regression .
 The only problem is the rate of convergence.
-- Gradient descent is not a hypothesis , rather it is a Optimization algorithm using which is used to converge the loss function.
+- Gradient descent is not a hypothesis , rather it is a Optimization algorithm which is used to converge the loss function.
 Similar algorithms are available but have higher complexity.
 - Difference between a normal logistic regression model and a neural network.
 - Functioning of hidden layers in neural network.
 Basically to generate all the permutations and combinations of x^n terms in the hypothesis thus finding more complex relationships between the input features.
 Exactly which layer learn what still unknown to me.